NCGAS/de-novo-transcriptome-assembly-pipeline/Project_Carbonate/README.md

-# Transcriptome assembly pipeline for Indiana University's Carbonate cluster or Torque Job scheduler #
+# Indiana University's Carbonate cluster or Torque Job scheduler #

 - Any step that is followed by a "b", etc. (RunVelvet2b.sh or Step 2b) can be run at the same time as the matching number (RunVelvet.sh or Step2).